commonpike/fairpost/docs/Ayrshare.md

 it here and enable the platforms that you have connected to Ayrshare, to publish to those platforms via Ayrshare.

+Ayrshare posts will not be scheduled on Ayrshare; they will be published instantly.
+Use Fairpost for scheduling posts.

 The Ayrshare platforms supported by FairPost are
 - asfacebook
 - asinstagram